CheetahDoesStuff/Watchtower/README.md

   * Searching the processlist
 * Customization through themes (config based)
 * Config with a growing amount of values to configure

-### Planned features
-* last 24h/1w wrapped showing:
-  * process with most instances
-  * process with most cpu/ram usage
-  * process with most read/write usage
-  * how long your computer has been running
-  * how many times youve opened watchtower
-  * how long youve had watchtower open

 ## Installation
 **Note: This will not work until the first release of watchtower, you can still manually install the source from the repo but i recommend you wait for a release!**